dhrubbharali/powershell/README.md

 # Powershell
-# I have created various Powershell scripts which have 100% efficiecy and can be run in your runing production environment.
+# I have created various Powershell scripts which have 100% efficiecy and can be run in your production environment.